teamforus/foundation/manuals/development/issue-change-request.md

 # Change request

-When there is a desire to change something about the products, processes or anything else, the first step is to open a change request in the [general repository](https://github.com/teamforus/general/issues).
+When there is a desire to change something about the products, processes or anything else, the first step is to open a simple change request in the [general repository](https://github.com/teamforus/general/issues).
 This makes it possible to:

 * Rate the change request on subjects like; **priority**, **difficulty** and **scope** by adding [labels](https://github.com/teamforus/general/blob/develop/manuals/development/labels.md)
 * Have a discussion about the request